Aniket762/playground/README.md

 ## Challenges we ran into 🥺

 ## Accomplishments that we're proud of 😎
+The biggest accomplishment for us was that we learned so many new things in just 2 days.
+We implemented OCR, TypeScript, Axios and API calls.
+We were able to overcome all the challenges and were able to create a completely functional prototype the way we had envisioned.
+Even though one of our teammates fell sick and wasn't able to contribute, we didn't lose hope and stayed up all night.
+It was tiring, but fun as well.
+I am most proud of the fact that this product will be able to help many teachers across the globe.

 ## What we learned 🤓
 Being a group of javascript developers, we tried our hands on typescript this time.
 We learnt how to use Next.js and implement it with TypeScript and SCSS.
 Moreover, we created a progressive web app with offline support as well.
 As we wanted to read the handwritten text, we found out about OCR for text extraction.
 We researched on it and finally decided to try out the Google Vision API which was something very new for us.